Klein tunneling in deformed honeycomb-dice lattice: from massless to massive particles: Conclusions

+In a second step, we studied the effect of the rotation of the $\mathit{np}$ junction on tunneling in the semi-Dirac phase.
+A transition from KT to AKT occurs for all values of $\alpha$, reflecting the change from massless Dirac fermions when the junction is perpendicular to the deformation direction to massive Dirac fermions when it is parallel.
+Notably, for the dice lattice ($\alpha=1$), an abrupt transition from AKT to KT and from ASKT to SKT is observed.
+This behavior is due to the presence of evanescent modes associated with massive particles for all junction orientations except when the junction is perpendicular to the deformation direction.

-The particles traveling the $\mathit{np}$ junction parallel to the deformation direction behave as massless fermions in all the phases.
-Therefore, all the tunneling properties as the KT and the SKT remain valid for any strength of deformation.
-Finally, a transition from the KT (SKT) to the AKT (SAKT) can be realized by the rotation of the junction in the gapped phase or by a continuous uniaxial deformation perpendicular to the junction.
+Finally, transitions from KT (SKT) to AKT (ASKT) can be induced either by rotating the junction in the semi-Dirac phase or by applying a continuous uniaxial deformation parallel to it.

+Our results provide a more comprehensive understanding of tunneling properties in materials with an anisotropic electronic structure paving the way for advanced applications in electronic nanodevices and electron optics.

+We expect that our predictions can be experimentally tested using a two-dimensional phononic crystal with a triangular lattice, as proposed in Ref. \cite{Zhu2023}.
+By introducing controlled anisotropy, as in the microwave graphene analogue \cite{Bellec}, a deformed dice lattice ($\alpha=1$) can be realized.